-India arrests Kashmir separatists for terror funding
+Corrected - India arrests Kashmir separatists for terror funding

 Separatists accuse Indian forces of rights abuses.

-One of the seven arrested on charges of terror funding is Altaf Shah, a son-in-law of Geelani, who is a former chairman of the Hurriyat.
+One of the seven arrested on charges of terror funding is Altaf Shah, a son-in-law of Geelani, who is a chairman of the Hurriyat.

 The NIA said in a statement that the men had received funds from the Hizbul Mujahideen, a group comprising largely indigenous fighters as well as the Pakistan-based Lashkar-e-Taiba militant group which was blamed for the 2008 attacks on Mumbai.